 In recognition of the importance of lake associated wetlands to the ongoing health and sustainability of the lake resource, lake associated wetlands should have protection in excess of isolated wetlands;

-The County should strengthen is efforts to educate lakefront property owners.
+The County should strengthen its efforts to educate lakefront property owners.
 This is considered the most effective method of protecting lake water quality on developed lake shorelines.
 A significant amount of natural resource degradation is the result of uninformed property owners; and

 The County should expand its lake watershed study program in an effort to systematically address the problem of natural resource degradation in Hillsborough County.